 The course is taught for free too.
 In fact, the only thing you have to bring with you is your laptop/ tablet, notebook and pen, and questions you might have for the speakers.

-So there you go, Melbourne’s best creative writing courses.
+So there you go, Melbourne’s best creative writing courses, featuring everything from short stories to copywriting.
 We’ll keep this list updated regularly and keep adding more information to it with time.

 Is there a course that we’ve missed?
 Drop us a note in the comments below.